subquery/documentation/docs/academy/tutorials_examples/run-indexer.md

 ## Introduction

-Running an indexer node is another option outside of using Docker or having a project hosted for you at [SubQuery Projects](https://project.subquery.network/).
+Running an indexer node is another option outside of using Docker or having a project hosted for you at [SubQuery Managed Service](https://managedservice.subquery.network/).
 It requires more time and effort but will enhance your understanding of how SubQuery works under the covers.

 ## Postgres

 Running an indexer node on your infrastructure will require the setup of a Postgres database.
-You can install Postgres from [here]( https://www.postgresql.org/download/) and ensure the version is 12 or greater.
+You can install Postgres from [here](https://www.postgresql.org/download/) and ensure the version is 12 or greater.

 ## Install subql/node